 Lucky for you, there are practical and easy ways to deal with postpartum hair loss.

 According to an American Academy of Dermatology Association study, postpartum hair loss is caused by falling estrogen levels.

-In the same article, they have explained that your hormones will eventually go back to normal.
+In the same article, they explained that your hormones would eventually go back to normal.
 This means that your excessive hair shedding should be resolved by the time your baby celebrates its first birthday.

 However, we understand that not everyone can wait for that long.
 If you are one of these people, here are ways how to prevent or stop postpartum hair loss:

 Of course, the products you use on your hair are essential when dealing with postpartum hair loss.
-There are hair care items that are specifically formulated for mamas coping with issues that you have right now.
+There are hair care items specifically formulated for mamas coping with issues you have right now.

 One of them is the Mama’s Choice Treatment Shampoo.
 This is safe for pregnant women, breastfeeding, and experiencing excessive hair loss.